 Born in Yaoundé in November 2004, Moukoko spent the first 10 years of his life living with his grandparents in Cameroon's capital city before joining his father, a German citizen since the 1990s, in Hamburg in the summer of 2014.

 The young Youssoufa soon started playing in the youth academy of local Kult club St Pauli and wasted little time in displaying his incredible goalscoring prowess.
 Over the course of two seasons, Moukoko plundered 23 goals in just 13 games for die Kiezkicker's underage teams and it wasn't long until Dortmund came calling.

 His progress with Die Schwarzgelben in the nearly four years since has been astronomical.
 Moukoko first played with BVB's U17s aged 13, their U19s aged 14, and after a total of 127 goals and 26 assists in just 84 appearances in all competitions for BVB at youth level, was first promoted to first-team training in January 2020, some 11 months before his 16th birthday.
 He scored 13 goals in four U19 games whilst waiting to be eligible for his full debut(s).

-The Bundesliga's youngest ever debutant when he replaced four-goal Erling Haaland in BVB's Matchday 8 5-2 thrashing of Hertha Berlin just a day after turning 16, Moukoko run-out against Zenit Saint Petersburg on Tuesday made him the Champions League's youngest player too, at 16 years and 19 days of age.
+The Bundesliga's youngest ever debutant when he replaced four-goal Erling Haaland in BVB's Matchday 8 5-2 thrashing of Hertha Berlin just a day after turning 16, Moukoko run-out against Zenit Saint Petersburg made him the Champions League's youngest player too, at 16 years and 19 days of age.

 Watch: Moukoko makes Bundesliga history